flutter/website/src/get-started/flutter-for/react-native-devs/index.md

 $ flutter create <projectname>
 {% endprettify%}

-For more information, see the [Get Started: Overview](/get-started/) tutorial that walks you through creating a button-click counter app.
+For more information, see [Getting Started](/get-started), which walks you through creating a button-click counter app.
 Creating a Flutter project builds all the files that you need to run a sample app on both Android and iOS devices.

 ### How do I run my app?